A Guide to Latin Cuisines in Florida

 To taste Latin cuisine’s lighter side, head to a Peruvian restaurant.
 Try ceviche, bits of seafood such as mussels, shrimp, fish or octopus cured in a marinade of peppers, onions and lemon or lime juice.
 If raw is your thing, tiradito is a thinly-sliced raw fish carpaccio served with a spicy sauce.
 Looking for comfort food?
 You’ll find grilled, sautéed, stewed or fried fish, beef and chicken served with flavorful sauces and potatoes or tostones, twice-fried plantains.
 Signature sides include causa, a potato salad-like dish layered with chicken, tuna or other seafood, and chaufa, a Chinese-style fried rice with meat or seafood.

 You don’t even have to find a Cuban restaurant for a taste of Cuba.
 Stop at a Cuban bakery for strong, sweet Cuban coffee and pastelitos, flaky pastries filled with guava and cream cheese.
 It’s where you can also find party snack staples like bocaditos, little sandwiches filled with ham spread, and croquetas, fried breaded appetizer sticks stuffed with a creamy ham or chicken spread.
-At a Cuban eatery, sit down to hearty portions of beef (ropa vieja), pork (lechon mojo) or chicken (pollo a la parrilla) cooked until tender.
+At Cuban cuisine, sit down to hearty portions of beef (ropa vieja), pork (lechon mojo) or chicken (pollo a la parrilla) cooked until tender.
 Typical sides are black beans and rice, yuca, a starchy root vegetable, and plantain, which is similar to a banana, but not as sweet.